vze22jjw/ansible-eks-server/README.md

  - make ALL calls to helm locked to versions to ensure consistent installs between environments
  - make bastion an AMI with baked in requiremnts to also ensure consistent installs between environments
  - turn hardcoded INT values into variables for greater control
  - CloudWatch Log groups are NOT deleted with this.
 As a best practice your data retention policy should be separate and there is value and viewing logs long after infrastrutre is deleted.
-Be sure to delete these in cloudwatch when ready though cost for these logs are minimal.
+Be sure to delete these in cloudwatch when ready though cost for storage of these logs are minimal.
+Cost for ingestion of these logs are not.
+Perhaps try to minimize logging or consider another logging solution.